otris/vscode-janus-debug/README.md

 You'll find a complete list of changes at our project site on [GitHub](https://github.com/otris/vscode-janus-debug).

+### 0.0.4

+This release includes two important bug fixes that make creating a launch.json file and connecting to a remote server much more reliable.

 ### 0.0.3

 No big changes.
 Timeouts are configurable via launch.json now.